 Through 2010, octopuses were managed as part of the BSAI "other species" complex, along with sharks, skates, and sculpins.
 Historically, catches of the other species complex were well below TAC and retention of other species was small.
 Due to increasing market values, retention of some other species complex members is increasing.
 Beginning in 2011, the BSAI fisheries management plan was amended to provide separate management for sharks, skates, sculpins, and octopus and set separate catch limits for each species group.
 Catch limits for octopus for 2011 were set using Tier 6 methods based on the maximum historical incidental catch rate.
-The TAC for octopus was further reduced by the North Pacific Fisheries Management council in order to meet overall catch criteria.
-The octopus TAC was reached in August 2011 and octopus retention was prohibited starting September 1, 2011.
-The OFL for octopus was reached October 21, 2011 and directed fishing for Pacific cod with pot gear was closed.
-This assessment provides recommendations for annual catch limits for 2012 and 2013.
+For 2012, a new methodology based on consumption of octopus by Pacific cod was introduced; this method is also recommended for 2013 and 2014.
+The consumption estimate has not been revised from last year; the authors recommend that this calculation be revisited once every five years.

 In this assessment, all octopus species are grouped into one assemblage.
 At least seven species of octopus are found in the BSAI.
-The species composition of the octopus community is not well documented, but recent data indicate that the giant Pacific octopus Enteroctopus dofleini is most abundant in shelf waters and predominates in commercial catch.
+The species composition of the octopus community is not well documented, but data indicate that the giant Pacific octopus Enteroctopus dofleini is most abundant in shelf waters and predominates in commercial catch.
 Octopuses are taken as incidental catch in trawl, longline, and pot fisheries throughout the BSAI; a portion of the catch is retained or sold for human consumption or bait.
 The highest octopus catch rates are from Pacific cod fisheries in the three reporting areas around Unimak Pass.
 The Bering Sea and Aleutian Island trawl surveys produce estimates of biomass for octopus, but these estimates are highly variable and do not reflect the same sizes of octopus caught by industry.
 Examination of size frequency from survey and fishery data shows that both commercial and survey trawls catch predominantly small animals (<5 kg), while commercial pot gear catches or retains only larger animals (10-20 kg).
-This assessment introduces a new approach to estimating annual production of octopus by estimating the amount of octopus consumed by Pacific cod.
 In general, the state of knowledge about octopus in the BSAI is poor.
 A number of research studies and special projects have been initiated in recent years to increase knowledge for this assemblage; results of these studies are summarized.

-Summary of Changes in Assessment Inputs
+Summary of Changes in Assessment

-This assessment introduces a new approach to estimating total mortality of octopus by estimating the annual amount of octopus consumed by Pacific cod.
+This assessment uses the approach introduced last year that estimates the total mortality of octopus by the annual amount of octopus consumed by Pacific cod.
 This methodology is based on species composition of diet data for Pacific cod from the AFSC food habits database, and cod weight-at-age data fit to a generalized von Bertalanffy growth curve (Essington et al. 2001).
 The method is described in detail under "Parameters Estimated Independently".
+The consumption estimate has not been revised from last year.
+Text describing the methodology and its uncertainty has been expanded slightly from last year.